ConnorCrwf/ConnorCrwf/README.md

 - 👋 Hi, I’m @ConnorCrwf.
 This is my public repo.
 Most of my coding is done on a private Github account, associated with the University I attend.
+Also some of my repos on this account are private as they are related to projects I hope to commercialize.
+- 👀 Demo Videos of some of my projects to date are hosted through my carrd website at https://connorcrawford.carrd.co/
 - 👀 I’m interested in robotics and embedded systems.
 I hope to invent a product soon that I can form a side business around.
 - 🌱 I’m currently learning and applying robotics to solve a variety of problems.
 - 💞️ I’m looking to collaborate on anything robotics related.